All-In-One Solutions and Page Builders

 To that end, we have tested the finest Gutenberg-based themes, plugins and block-based libraries available in WordPress, including the Stackable, Kadence, and Generate Blocks block libraries.
 So without further ado, allow us to unveil the theme and block library chosen for Indigetal WebCraft client sites:

 We are using the Blocksy theme and the GreenShift block library for their powerful, but lightweight and user-friendly features.
-Blocksy just released a completely revamped version 2.0 and the developer of GreenShift is very active and has added some incredible features to it, including Rive and GSAP integrations for animation, a figma integration for importing prototypes, the addition of much-needed features for Gutenberg’s query loop block, and improved UI and global styles management.
+Blocksy just released a completely revamped version 2.0 and the developer of GreenShift is very active and has added some incredible features to it, ranging from very simple “framework element” blocks on the one end of the spectrum, all the way up to advanced features that are designed to enhance the development process, such as the addition of much-needed features for Gutenberg’s query loop block, animation blocks, and a global styles management system.
 All of this in a solution that is significantly lighter than other page builders!

 All client sites on Indigetal WebCraft’s platform get the premium version of GreenShift that include animation, marketing, dynamic, and chart related blocks!
 With the marketing blocks and separate SEO plugin, consultancy websites will have all of the tools that they need to improve their SEO score.
 You can easily create interactive charts using GreenShift blocks, and their dynamic blocks can be used to design templates that are then used for specific *types* of pages, as well as to create personalized experiences.